delonrons/graph-challenge/README.md

 The graphql server runs on port 4000, and the mock server runs on port 3000.

 *NOTE: Some times while killing( `` ctrl + c ``), the json-server process takes some time.*

+### Testing

+Mock ids available : 1, 5555, 77777, 9999999999

+The graphql server is accessible at https://db-graph-server.herokuapp.com/